-If you have a question but can’t find the answer here, feel free to contact us at email@example.com.
-Alternatively, use the chat function here on the website or when you're signed in to your Legal Monster account.
-Just look for the chat icon in the corner.
+If you have a question but can’t find the answer here, feel free to contact us at [email protected] Alternatively, use the contact function here on the website or when you're signed in to your Legal Monster account.
+Just look for the message icon in the lower right corner.

-What you can do, however, is to attach the shield to the very bottom of your website.
+You can also attach the shield to the very bottom of your website.
 That way, it is not constantly visible, floating on the screen, but can still be accessed easily when your users scroll down to the bottom of your page.

 You can change this setting by signing in to your Legal Monster dashboard > then selecting Widgets > Cookie widget > Edit Widget > Widget layout and here choosing where you want the shield to stick to.